-We plan to perform our annual recoverability assessment of all our aircraft during the fiscal third quarter for the nine months ended November 30, 2021.
-We continue to closely monitor the impact of COVID-19 on our customers, air traffic, lease rental rates, and aircraft valuations, and have and will continue to perform additional customer and aircraft specific reviews should changes in facts and circumstances arise that may impact the recoverability of our aircraft.
+Although we have completed our annual recoverability assessment, we will continue to closely monitor the impact of COVID-19 on our customers, air traffic, lease rental rates, and aircraft valuations, and have and will continue to perform additional customer and aircraft specific reviews should changes in facts and circumstances arise that may impact the recoverability of our aircraft.
 We have and will focus on our customers that have entered judicial insolvency proceedings and any additional customers that may become subject to similar-type proceedings, aircraft with near-term lease expirations, and certain aircraft variants that are more susceptible to the impact of the COVID-19 pandemic and value deterioration.

-The recoverability assessment is a comparison of the carrying value of each aircraft to its undiscounted expected future cash flows.
+The recoverability assessment is a comparison of the carrying value of each aircraft to its estimated undiscounted future cash flows.
 We develop the assumptions used in the recoverability assessment, including those relating to current and future demand for each aircraft type, based on management's experience in the aircraft leasing industry, as well as information received from third-party sources.
 Estimates of the undiscounted cash flows for each aircraft type are impacted by changes in contracted and future expected lease rates, residual values, expected scrap values, economic conditions and other factors.